-To further illustrate the utility of sensor observability analysis in a more practical case, we simulate the Baxter robot while it spontaneously undergoes a sensor malfunction.
+To further illustrate the utility of sensor observability analysis in a more practical case, we simulate the Baxter robot when one of its sensors is removed if, for example, there was a sensor malfunction or if it was removed during cost- or weight-cutting measures.
 The robot begins in the posture at $t = t_0$ shown in Fig. \ref{fig:simBaxterJointDeficiencyA}, which is similar to the posture shown in Fig. \ref{fig:expFS-norm} but not identical.
 Throughout this simulation, the robot holds the end effector position and uses the null-space projection equations (\ref{eq:sim3R-Jyesopt})-(\ref{eq:sim3R-q0SO}) to maximize different performance metrics.
 During the period $t = $, the robot uses the null-space projection to increase kinematic manipulability $w_k$.
 As expected, $w_k$ increases until it reaches a local maximum and plateaus, shown in Fig. \ref{fig:simBaxterJointDeficiencyB}.
-At $t = t_1$, we simulate a malfunction with the joint torque sensor of joint $q_4$ such that the sensor no longer functions, i.e., $\bm{\hat{s}}^4 = \bm{0}$, but joint $q_4$ is still able to move and be controlled.
+At $t = t_1$, we simulate the removal of the joint torque sensor at joint $q_4$ such that $\bm{\hat{s}}^4 = \bm{0}$, but joint $q_4$ is still able to move and be controlled.
 As a result, there is a large drop in sensor observability index $o$ at $t = t_1$.
 Since only $w_k$ is being maximized and there are no kinematic changes to the robot joints, the controller does not adjust to compensate for the deficient sensor, as expected.